Halcionne/predator-os/README.md

 <img src="https://github.com/hosseinseilani/predator-os/blob/main/DefensiveMode.jpg">

 # It is a special linux OS:
- he Predator-OS has 6 different modes and operates at the following modes for easy and faster access to all tools, and also it is possible to change Linux Predator at :defensive, offensive, privacy, hardened, secured,settings  and pentesting modes quickly.
+The Predator-OS has 6 different modes and operates at the following modes for easy and faster access to all tools, and also it is possible to change Linux Predator at :defensive, offensive, privacy, hardened, secured,settings  and pentesting modes quickly.

 <img src="https://github.com/hosseinseilani/predator-os/blob/main/AllModes.jpg">